Wani2Y/microarray-Gene_Ontology-R/README.md

 Use of this code may be subjected to licensing agreement and copyright requirement of the Journal, Infection and Immunity.

 For more details of the license, please refer to: www.gnu.org/licenses/gpl-3.0.en.html.

+## Context
+	- In the source article, Diversity Outbred mice were infected with $\textit{Mycobacterium tuberculosis}$ (TB), in order to identify feature of asymptomatic TB infection using computational and statistical approach.
+	- Methods of analysis range are summarised in the following table: